Skip to main content

 Can the predicted lifespan of furniture be calculated?
 What consequence does this have when retailers calculate partial refunds for items such as sofas, mattresses and soft furnishings that haven’t stood the test of time?

 Furniture purchases are typically ‘big ticket” items that come with the expectation that these goods are made to last.
 Once you’ve found a piece that fits with your budget, space and aesthetic, you’d probably be reluctant to replace it any time soon.
-The introduction of the ‘Right to Repair Law’ in the UK in 2021, designed to combat ‘premature obsolescence’ of electrical goods by placing a duty on manufacturers to make spare parts available to consumers, marks an important step in the move towards a more sustainable approach to everyday products.
+The introduction of the ‘Right to Repair Law’ in the UK in 2021, designed to combat ‘premature obsolescence’ of electrical goods by placing a duty on manufacturers to make spare parts available to consumers, marked an important step in the move towards a more sustainable approach to everyday products.

 One way of ensuring furniture longevity, is for retailers to supply accurate and comprehensive care guides to ensure that the life of items can be prolonged if the correct maintenance instructions are followed.
 Likewise, before making purchases, it’s crucial you ask the right questions to make sure the piece is suitable.
 In theory, this should ensure you’re getting the right information to receive the best service possible from your furniture for the longest possible time.